Mitigating Hallucinations in Large Vision-Language Models with Instruction Contrastive Decoding: Related Work

-\textbf{Hallucination in VLMs:} Hallucination manifests as detailed, fluent, and coherent responses that inaccurately reflect the visual context, including erroneous objects, attributes, and relations \cite{liu2024survey}.
+\paragraph{Hallucination in VLMs.} Generation hallucinations have been extensively studied in the field of language modeling~\cite{tonmoy2024comprehensive,wen2024perception}.
+Hallucination in VLMs manifests as detailed, fluent, and coherent responses that inaccurately reflect the visual context, including erroneous objects, attributes, and relations~\cite{liu2024survey, jing2023faithscore}.
 Various strategies have been proposed to curb hallucinations.
 Annotation enrichment techniques like M-HalDetect \cite{gunjal2023detecting} and GRIT \cite{you2023ferret}, as well as approaches such as HACL \cite{jiang2023hallucination} and LLaVA-RLHL \cite{liu2023mitigating}, seek to improve alignment with human instructions through additional annotations.
-Similarly, Woodpecker \cite{yin2023woodpecker} introduces a post-processing aimed at mitigating biases from language priors.
+Similarly, Woodpecker \cite{yin2023woodpecker} introduces post-processing aimed at mitigating biases from language priors.
 While these methods have shown promise in reducing hallucinations, they often require extensive data annotation, fine-tuning, and supplementary modules, complicating their implementation.
 In contrast, our method directly addresses hallucinations during inference.
-Additionally, \cite{leng2023mitigating} introduced a visual contrastive decoding (VCD) approach that contrasts with the distributions of distorted visual inputs, a concept that bears resemblance to our method.
+Additionally, \citet{leng2023mitigating} introduced a visual contrastive decoding (VCD) approach that contrasts with the distributions of distorted visual inputs, a concept that bears resemblance to our method.
 However, our ICD method suppresses hallucinations through disturbance instructions affecting multimodal alignment.